guettli/bad-naming-examples/README.md

 # General

-# test
+## test

-To give something the name "test" is allways a bad idea.
+Naming something just "test" is always a bad idea.

-Later you want to search for the string in your configuration, your code or your logs .... and then you are lost.
+Later, when you want to search for the string in your configuration, your code, or your logs, you'll be lost.

-In non-trivial projects the term "test" will appear thousand times.
+In non-trivial projects, the term "test" will appear thousands of times.

-Using the prefix "test" is fine, but please add some more charaters!
+Using the prefix "test" is fine, but please add some more characters!

 Example: "test-of-reconnect"

-If you search for that string, then you won't get duplicate results.
+If you search for that string, you won't get duplicate results.

 # Product Names